 A good way to starting on Facebook ads is by using a small audience then broaden it gradually as you gain experience with Facebook ads.
 For instance, if you are advertising a new brand of wine, you could start by using a specific location that you know target wines.
 After a few weeks you can broaden to wine tasting, then food and wine and so on.
 This is a good strategy for expanding your target audience and ensure it affects your results positively.

 A Facebook pixel is a small piece of code that may have a huge impact on your Facebook ad campaign.
-This code allows you to track conversions, create lookalike audience and remarket your product to people that have viewed the product on your website.
+This code allows you to track conversions, create a lookalike audience, and remarket your product to people that have viewed the product on your website.

 Facebook users dislike blurry, or pixelated photos and jumpy videos.
-The words may be catchy but without a quality video or photo, you have lost it already.
-You visuals are what grabs your audience attention and create a good impression.
+The words may be catchy, but without a quality video or photo, you have lost it already.
+Your visuals are what grabs your audience’s attention and create a good impression.

 Ignorance can be really costly.
 Making assumptions on what might work and what might not work can really cost your business.
 Every time you place an ad on Facebook, you need to test it against the previous ads you posts to check if there is any improvement you are making.
 Currently, technology is evolving, and if you keep relying on the previous ads on Facebook, you might fail terribly.
 Therefore the only way to stay relevant is to keep testing every ad you post on Facebook.

-Check how your ads are performing constantly in the ads manager dashboard.
-If you find an ad that isn’t performing to your expectation, take it out and invest in an ad that is performing.
+Check how your ads are constantly performing in the ads manager dashboard.
+If you find an ad that isn’t performing to your expectations, take it out, and invest in an ad that is performing.
 There are tools that will help you manage this.
-One of the common resourceful tools is the adsensepro.
-The adsensepro can create, manage, and optimize your ad.
+One of the common resourceful tools is AdSense pro.
+Can create, manage, and optimize your ad.
 If you have a larger firm, then the Hootsuite would be perfect for you.
 From the dashboard that you use to monitor your ads, you can test and create lots of Facebook ads in a few minutes.
-It has an easy to understand analytics that uncovers you best ad fast.
+It has an easy to understand analytics that uncovers your best ad fast.

 Now that you have all the tools ad essentials to create your ad, the challenge comes in on how your ad will be or how it will look like.
 If you have this problem, then have a look at the following strategies